 The project will review jobs across the university to help us understand how they are constructed, organized and relate to other jobs.
 This will serve as a foundation as we build out the new job framework.
 Jobs will be organized into new functions, families, and levels, all of which will be used to determine the classification.
 The changes to the classification structures and approach will provide consistency and clarity for employees when considering career development at IU.

 The IU HR Compensation Team is leading the project and will be working closely with several advisory groups.

 The initial phase of the project is anticipated to be completed in late 2019.

 Yes, we’re listening!
 Employees are encouraged to submit input via the Contact Us webform.
-There will also be opportunities to attend a listening/learning session (date TBD) for additional information as well as to ask questions.
+There will also be opportunities to attend Listening Sessions on various topics as the project progresses.
+Be sure to check out the News and Events page to find information on past Listening Sessions as well as dates for future Listening Sessions.